jumin94/bayes_factors_climate/README.md

 ├── climate_bayes_env.yaml # Conda environment file
 └── README.md

 All the codes are Jupyter Notebooks except for Example 6 (deterministic models).
-With the ESMValTool recipe the code is downloaded and the diagnostic produces the figure
+With the ESMValTool recipe  the code is downloaded and the diagnostic produces figure.